Structure, Functionality, and Bioceramics - Design Principles for High Performance

 plt.show()

-In actual solid-state reactions, DOE is applied in the following steps:
+In an actual solid-state reaction, DOE is applied following these steps:

-Results when a research group optimized LiCoO₂ synthesis conditions using DOE:
+Results from a research group that used DOE to optimize LiCoO₂ synthesis conditions:

 # ===================================